anuneetanand/PvZ/README.md

 - Multiple levels offering various levels of difficulty.
 - Ability to pause and resume the game.
 - User data is saved and high scores are shown on Leaderboard.
-- Backgroun music, Sound effects and Pretty animations.
+- Background music, sound effects and fluid animations.
-- Help Menu
+- Tutorial

 ## Preview